markdoc/docs/pages/docs/render.md

 ### Create your own

-Markdoc renderers are just pure functions that take in the output of `Markdoc.transform` and return whatever you want.
+Since Markdoc renderers are regular functions, you can create a custom one for whatever your use case requires.
-Go ahead and create your own renderers for [Vue](https://vuejs.org/), [Svelte](https://svelte.dev/), [Spectacle](https://formidable.com/open-source/spectacle/), or whatever you need!
+Try creating your own for [Vue](https://vuejs.org/), [Svelte](https://svelte.dev/), [Spectacle](https://formidable.com/open-source/spectacle/), or anything else you can think of.

 ## Next steps